-With a variety of bats to select from, including the Mizuno Covert, Louisville Prime 917, Rawlings Velo, and some Easton bats, players will find it easy to locate the perfect composite bat for their playing style.
+With a variety of bats to select from, including the AXE Avenge, Louisville Meta Prime, Rawlings Velo, and some Easton bats, players will find it easy to locate the perfect composite bat for their playing style.

-One model every player should consider is the 2017 Combat Maxum BBCOR bat.
+One model every player should consider is the 2018 Rawlings Quatro BBCOR bat.
 This bat has taken the industry by storm, and numerous high school baseball players prefer it over all others.

-This bat consistently receives high ratings, as seen with the popular 2016 version, and players know they can’t go wrong when they choose it.
-The 2017 model only improves on what was seen last year with this bat.
+This bat consistently receives high ratings, as seen with the popular 2017 version.
+Players know they can’t go wrong when they choose it.
+The 2018 model only improves on what was seen last year with this bat.

-This is easier done with a composite bat than with its wood and aluminum counterparts due to the lighter weight of the material and the fact that it can be easily manipulated.
+This is easier done with a composite bat than with its wood and aluminum counterparts.
+This is due to the lighter weight of the material and the fact that it can be easily manipulated.

-Furthermore, the damping rate, or rate at which vibrations are lessened, is approximately two to ten times that of a standard aluminum bat, thus players are less likely to feel a sting if they miss a hit.
+The damping rate is approximately two to ten times that of a standard aluminum bat.
+This means players are less likely to feel a sting if they miss a hit.

 The Lightest Drop 3 Baseball Bat

-For those who are still concerned about the weight of their bat, the Easton BB13S3Z S3Z ZCore bat may be perfect.
+For those who are still concerned about the weight of their bat, the Easton S250 bat may be perfect.

 The actual swing weight, as described by players, is easy and light.